 Is Quantum Communication the Next Big Thing?
-Prepare for a Revolution! - YaNoticias
+Prepare for a Revolution! - YANoticias

 Quantum communication dramatically differs from traditional data transfer methods.
 Instead of transmitting countless photons to relay information, this innovative system uses single photons that carry intricate quantum states, making it more susceptible to interference from classical signals.
 Challenges arise, especially from noise produced by high-power traffic, which can obscure delicate quantum data, complicating their coexistence.

-Researchers have been probing this quantum-classical interplay for years, striving to enable quantum data teleportation over fiber optics that also carry conventional Internet traffic.
-A recent significant study showcased a successful experiment wherein quantum states were teleported across a 30.2-kilometer fiber while simultaneously handling high-speed classical communications.
+Researchers have been probing this quantum-classical interplay for years, striving to enable quantum data teleportation over fibre optics that also carry conventional Internet traffic.
+A recent significant study showcased a successful experiment wherein quantum states were teleported across a 30.2-kilometre fibre while simultaneously handling high-speed classical communications.

 **Real-World Applications on the Horizon**